 We employ a qualified Early Years teacher at the Wandsworth Preschool.
-Their time is dedicated to teaching literacy, mathematics and early science and technology through age appropriate interesting often cross curricular activities.
+Their time is dedicated to teaching literacy, mathematics and early science and technology through age appropriate, interesting, often cross curricular activities.

 Our nurseries are rich in print, with words and sentences used in displays and in the environment.
-This provides opportunities for the children to see written words and letters around them and script used for different purposes.
+This provides opportunities for the children to see written words and letters all around them and used for different purposes.
 Our qualified Early Years teacher introduces our pre-schoolers to the alphabet and for those who are ready and interested will teach them to read letters, words and sentences.

-In ensuring that our children have positive early years experiences we are supporting the development of future generations or readers, writers and learners.
+By ensuring that our children have positive early years experiences we are supporting the development of future generations or readers, writers and learners.